I have a friend that’s terrified of spiders.

 If your sympathetic nervous system (SNS) is in overdrive, your brain may perceive even the slightest bit of dehydration as a danger, so it further activates the SNS.

 Up your water intake and let your brain know everything is working as it should so you can remain calm and centered.
+If you have suffer from urinary urgency and frequency, check out this blog about how to hydrate with overactive bladder.

 This Eastern practice can target not only specific muscles and tissues but also entire channels.